plasmicapp/plasmic/plasmicpkgs/plasmic-wordpress/README.md

-Plasmic components and registration calls for Wordpress
+Plasmic components and registration calls for Wordpress REST API